Om-Thapa/Disk-Scheduling-Visualizer/README.md

 This project is provided as-is for learning and demonstration.
 Add a license file if you plan to share or distribute it commercially.

-Questions or next steps

-If you'd like, I can add example presets to the Run page, improve the chart visuals, or add unit tests for the algorithms.